- excellent verbal communication skills

 With experience you could move into teaching or research.

-You can find more about careers in nutritional therapy from the British Association for Nutrition and Lifestyle Medicine and the Naturopathic Nutrition Association.Data from National Careers Service.
+You can find more about careers in nutritional therapy from the British Association for Nutrition and Lifestyle Medicine and the Naturopathic Nutrition Association.Powered by Pathways.